tpertner/tray-mode-drift-detector/TRAY_MODE.md

 Tray Mode is a collaboration mode built for neurodivergent pattern power: drilling down, spotting loopholes, pressure-testing claims, and turning “vibes” into tests, checklists, and measurable outputs.

+This repo uses Tray Mode specifically to detect **drift** in LLM behavior (trust drift, compliance drift, and relational/tone drift) using **pressure-tested prompt pairs** and simple scoring rubrics.

 ## When to use Tray Mode
 Use this mode when you want:
 - actionable + measurable outcomes (not just ideas)
 - edge cases and failure modes surfaced early
 - messy reality turned into a system
 - evals, QA plans, experiment design, or “ship the v0”
+- drift detection: “the model felt different” → a repeatable test

 ## Inputs (use what you have)
 - Goal